Espresso: Etymology and spelling

-A man pulls a shot of espresso while leaning out of a train in a 1922 advertisement for a "caffé espresso" machine.
+A man pulls an espresso while leaning out of a train in a 1922 advertisement for a "caffé espresso" machine.
 The imagery references the shared associations of speed and steam, as well as name: in Italy, a class of trains is called "espresso".

 Although some English dictionaries translate espresso as 'pressed-out', the word also conveys the sense of 'expressly for you' and 'quickly':

 The words express, expres and espresso each have several meanings in English, French and Italian.
 The first meaning is to do with the idea of "expressing" ("pressing out of") or squeezing the flavour from the coffee using the pressure of the steam.
 The second meaning is to do with speed, as in a train.
 Finally there is the notion of doing something "expressly" for a person ...
 The first Bezzera and Pavoni espresso machines in 1906 took 45 seconds to make a cup of coffee, one at a time, expressly for you.

 Modern espresso, using hot water under pressure, as pioneered by Gaggia in the 1940s, was originally called crema caffè (lit. 'cream coffee'), as seen on old Gaggia machines, due to the crema.

-English speakers in America and England have spelled and pronounced espresso as expresso since at least the 1940s.
+English speakers in America and England have sometimes spelled and pronounced espresso as expresso since at least the 1940s.
 Dictionary.com attributes the origin to ex- being a more common way that words start in English, making pronunciation easier, and several sources speculate an association between the drink and the word "express" may have contributed to its uptake.
 (Note: Sources give varying explanations for how English speakers associate espresso with the term "express".
 Merriam-Webster credits the link to the speed of the drink's preparation.
 Dictionary.com draws a connection to the energy conferred by the caffeine-content.
 Fowler's Modern English Usage (3rd ed) speculates that English speakers assumed "express" to be espresso's translated meaning.)
 Outside of the Anglosphere, expresso is commonly used in France, Portugal and Spain.
 In the 1970s, the spelling espresso gained prominence, and by 1996, the third edition of Fowler's Modern English Usage described expresso as "entirely driven out".
 As of 2016, the Oxford Dictionary online entry for espresso described the alternate spelling as "common".

 Italy uses the term espresso, substituting s for most x letters in Latin-root words, with the term deriving from the past participle of the Italian verb esprimere, itself derived from the Latin exprimere, which means 'to express', and refers to the process by which hot water is forced under pressure through ground coffee; x is not considered part of the standard Italian alphabet.
 Italians commonly refer to espresso simply as caffè (lit. 'coffee'), espresso being the ordinary coffee to order.